1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment includes surgical procedures and follow-up care:

-• Abscess drainage: If an abscess has formed, it's first drained to relieve pain and prevent further infection.
+• Abscess drainage: In case an abscess has developed then it is drained first to reduce the pain and avoid future infection.

-• Postoperative care: Sitz baths, pain management, dietary guidance, and follow-up visits support proper healing and comfort.
+• Postoperative care: Sitz bath, pain control, dietary instructions, and follow-ups help in the right healing and pain relief.

 Book an Appointment Today